Maryam2002-ch/contacts-manager/README.md

 - Error handling for empty JSON files
 - Separate files for logic (contacts.py) and interface (main.py)

-## 📄 License

-Feel free to use, modify, and share this project for learning purposes.

 ---

 ⭐ If you found this project helpful, give it a star!